-If you are an eligible educator, you can deduct up to $250 ($500 if married filing joint and both spouses are educators, but not more than $250 each) of any unreimbursed expenses (otherwise deductible as a trade or business expense) you paid or incurred for books, supplies, computer equipment (including related software and services), other equipment, and supplementary materials that you use in the classroom.
-For courses in health and physical education, expenses for supplies are qualified expenses only if they are related to athletics.
+If you are an eligible educator, you can deduct up to $250 ($500 if married filing joint and both spouses are educators, but not more than $250 each) of any unreimbursed expenses (otherwise deductible as a trade or business expense).
+Qualified expenses are amounts you paid or incurred for books, supplies, computer equipment (including related software and services), other equipment, and supplementary materials that you use in the classroom.
+For courses in health and physical education, expenses for supplies are qualified expenses only if related to athletics.
 This deduction is for expenses paid or incurred during the tax year.
-The deduction is claimed on either line 23 of Form 1040 (PDF) or line 16 of Form 1040A (PDF).
+You claim the deduction on line 23 of Form 1040 (PDF) or line 16 of Form 1040A (PDF).

-You are an eligible educator if, for the tax year, you meet the following requirements:
+You are an eligible educator if, for the tax year:

 - You are a kindergarten through grade 12:

 - Principal, or

 - You work at least 900 hours a school year in a school that provides elementary or secondary education as determined under state law.